Destiny 2: The Edge of Fate: Release

 The Edge of Fate was released on July 15, 2025, for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. It is available as paid downloadable content (DLC).
-In addition to the standard version, the expansion is also included in the "Year of Prophecy" pack, as well as the "Year of Prophecy – Ultimate Edition" pack.
+In addition to the standard version, the expansion was also included in the "Year of Prophecy" pack, as well as the "Year of Prophecy – Ultimate Edition" pack.
 Pre-orders for any edition included immediate access to an exotic ghost shell and a legendary emblem (as early as the Rite of the Nine event in May 2025 during Episode: Heresy, or Season 26).
-The "Year of Prophecy" pack includes both Year 8 expansions, The Edge of Fate and Renegades; pre-orders for this version also included an exotic ship and another legendary emblem for the latter which was added to players' inventories with the Ash & Iron update in September 2025.
-The "Year of Prophecy – Ultimate Edition" additionally includes an exotic emote, an exotic sparrow, the Dark Side Legends Bundle, which features Star Wars-based armor ornaments for the three character classes (General Grievous for Hunters, Darth Vader for Titans, and Kylo Ren for Warlocks), as well as the No Land Beyond exotic sniper rifle (including its exotic catalyst which became available with the launch of The Edge of Fate).
-There is also a physical collector's edition which includes a 1/8 scale statue of the three character classes, as well as The Edge of Fate soundtrack, among other items; however, this does not include the expansion.
+The "Year of Prophecy" pack included both Year 8 expansions, The Edge of Fate and Renegades, as well as the reward passes for both expansions and both major updates; pre-orders for this version also included an exotic ship and another legendary emblem for the latter which was added to players' inventories with the Ash & Iron major update in September 2025.
+The "Year of Prophecy – Ultimate Edition" additionally included an exotic emote, an exotic sparrow, the Dark Side Legends Bundle, which featured Star Wars-based armor ornaments for the three character classes (General Grievous for Hunters, Darth Vader for Titans, and Kylo Ren for Warlocks), as well as the No Land Beyond exotic sniper rifle (including its exotic catalyst which became available with the launch of The Edge of Fate).
+There was also a physical collector's edition which included a 1/8 scale statue of the three character classes, as well as The Edge of Fate soundtrack, among other items; however, this did not include the expansion.